Health Exchange FAQ

 Basically all ACA plans reset each year.
 The carriers, benefits, medical access and cost options for the 2018 plan year will be different for the 2019 plan year.
 Prior to ACA people only bought 'short-term' plans when they were between jobs, for periods of 1-12 months.
 Today people buy short term coverage as an affordable alternative to ACA.
 People have assets to protect and want coverage for unexpected illness or injury.
 The NON-ACA plans offerrd last up to 12 months, and depending on your needs and budget may be a better option for the 2019 plan year.
 If your circumstances change, you can enroll in a new plan during Open Enrollment next fall.

 Isn't Congress going to Repeal/Replace ACA?

-ACA has not been repealed, although it is likely that sweeping changes will take place during 2018 for the 2019 plans year.
-The goal is to figure out what works best for plan year 2018.
-We will let you know when new options and plans are made available.
+ACA has not been repealed, although there have been changes for the 2019 plan year.
+The goal is to figure out what works best for you today.

 I'm on medication or receiving medical care I need the insurance company to pay for, will a NON-ACA plan help me?

 No, NON-ACA plans only pay for unexpected illness or injuries.
 If you're receiving medical care or prescriptions you need covered and paid for by the insurance company, then ACA is probably your best option.
 Remember, that in most cases you must satisfy your deductible before the plan will start paying for treatment or prescriptions.

 Won't I have to pay a penalty if I don't purchase an ACA plan?

 Per ACA Presidential Executive order signed Jan 20th, 2017 you should not face a penalty.
 Neither the State Bar of Arizona nor JLBG/AHIX can give tax advice.
 Please consult your tax advisor.